BetaHuhn/vue-cmd-menu/README.md

 <!-- you can also close the modal with the opposite event: `'closeCommandMenu.myName'` -->
 <button type="button" @click.prevent="$root.$emit('closeCommandMenu.myName')">Close "myName" modal</button>
 ```

+### Filtering

+vue-command-menu uses [Fuse.js](https://fusejs.io/) under the hood to filter the specified actions.
+This allows for fuzzy searching i.e. the search term doesn't have to be a exact match.
+By default it searches the action's title and keys defined with the `keywords` property.

+If you want to search nested actions as well, enable it with the `nestedSearch` prop.

+You can further [fine-tune](https://fusejs.io/api/options.html#options) fuse.js with the `fuseOptions` prop.

 ## 📖 Examples